xonsh/xontrib-template/xontrib-{{cookiecutter.project_slug}}/README.md

 **Repository name**.
 It's a good practice to add `xontrib-` prefix before the name of your repository.
 It allows use the Github search to find it.

 **Add topics to the repository**.
 To show the xontrib repository in Github Topics please add topics `xonsh` and `xontrib` to the repository "About" setting.
-Also add thematic topics for example `ssh` if your xontrib improves of working with it.
+Also add thematic topics, for example,  `ssh` if your xontrib helps work with `ssh`.

 **Easiest way to publish your xontrib to PyPi via Github Actions**.
 Users can install your xontrib via `pip install xontrib-myxontrib`.
 Easiest way to achieve it is to use Github Actions: